meetsoni555/Auranal/README.md

-## Auranal - Interactive journaling CLI .
+# Auranal - Journaling with Aura.